GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 ### Overwriting fields {overwriting}

-In order to prevent data loss and reduce mapping errors, the DHML allows a primitive (string, numeric, or boolean) field to only be written once.
-For example, the following mapping will fail:
+*   In order to prevent data loss and reduce mapping errors, the DHML allows a primitive (string, numeric, or boolean) field to only be written once
+*   Use the `!` operator to overwrite
+*   Overwriting restrictions do not apply to variables

+For example, the following mapping will fail with the error `attempt to overwrite primitive destination with primitive source`.

 ```
 X: String_X("Yep!")